Walther PK380

-The Walther PK380 is a semi-automatic pistol manufactured by Carl Walther GmbH Sportwaffen.
+The Walther PK380 is a semi-automatic pistol that was manufactured by Carl Walther GmbH Sportwaffen from 2009 to 2022.
+The PK380 was later replaced by the PD380 in 2023.

 Distribution in the United States is by subsidiary Walther Arms, Inc.

 Design details

 The Walther PK380 is chambered for the .380 Auto (9×17mm) cartridge, and its design is very similar to the .22 LR (5.6 mm) Walther P22, which in turn is based on the larger Walther P99.
 Like the P22, the PK380 features a slide-mounted, ambidextrous manual hammer-block, non-decocking safety and an external hammer.
 The magazine release is also ambidextrous using the Walther-style paddle release on the base of the trigger guard.
 However, unlike other Walthers, there is no slide release lever.
 Thus, the slide must be pulled rearward and released to chamber the first round.
 To release the slide with an empty magazine, the magazine must be dropped slightly or completely removed and the slide pulled rearward and released.
 The slide, barrel, and internal frame are steel, and the grip is polymer for reduced weight.
 Magazines are single-stack design holding 8 rounds giving the gun an 8+1 capacity; they are unique to the PK380, which will not accept any other magazines than the #505600.
 This gun also includes an accessory rail for mounting lights and lasers.